The history of Bled began already in the

 99 stairs.

-wooden boat, called ‘Pletno’ there.
-Due to the lake and nature protection,
+boat, called ‘Pletno’ there.
+Due to the lake and nature protection, the motor

-the motor use is forbidden, so that the boat drivers use oars only.
-In the
+use is forbidden, so that the boat drivers use oars only.
+In the 16th century,

-16th century, a young widow, whose husband was murdered by robbers, ordered
+a young widow, whose husband was murdered by robbers, ordered the bell to

-the bell to be cast of her family’s silver and gold, but due to a storm,
+be cast of her family’s silver and gold, but due to a storm, it never reached

-it never reached the right place.
-As people believe, one can hear the bell
+the right place.
+As people believe, one can hear the bell sound from the

 In the full tourist season, more than 5,000 guests stay in the hotels, villas